 - Have a taste of the stock and season with salt as needed.

-- Add the garlic and chilli, stir for 30 seconds, then add the rice.
+- Add the garlic and half of the chilli, stir for 30 seconds, then add the rice.
 Stir continuously for 2-3 minutes, the edges of the rice should become opaque.